uxCCDS/uxCCDS.github.io/_data/prototypes/current/Design Flagpole.md

 # Summary

-This page marks the latest design goals for Cisco Spark desktop app.
-Our intention is to use this page to serve as a reference of how we plan to design the future Cisco Spark.
+This page marks the latest design goals for Webex Teams (formerly Cisco Spark) desktop app.
+Our intention is to use this page to serve as a reference of how we plan to design the future Webex Teams.

 The link content will be updated regularly.